 Somewhat similar to a panettone but denser, richer, taller, and with a slightly more delicate flavour and texture, the pandoro hails from Verona.

-True to its name (pandoro = golden cake), pandoro is yellow-golden in colour.
+True to its name (pandoro = golden bread), pandoro is yellow-golden in colour.
 It sits higher than an a panettone and is baked into a star shape, with the base wider than the top.

 A pandoro is usually served plain with a dusting of icing sugar (often provided in a separate packet, to be added right before serving by shaking along with the cake in its cellophane wrapping to completely coat its exterior).